Recommended precautions for household members, intimate partners, and caregivers of COVID-19 patients

 - Prohibit visitors who do not have an essential need in the house.

-- If their symptoms become severe, do not hesitate to call for a same-day Virtual Visit with a member of the patient's primary care team or our Walk-In Care Clinic team.
+- If their symptoms become severe, do not hesitate to call for a same-day Virtual Visit with a member of the patient's Primary Care team or our Urgent Visit team.

 Please review these resources to help keep your home clean and protect others:

-- NH Bureau of Infectious Disease Control Isolation Guide (PDF)
+- NH Bureau of Infectious Disease Control Quarantine and Isolation Guidelines

 - What to do if you are sick and Caring for yourself at home